Why You Need To Risk Writing Something Dangerous (Excerpt from “Writer’s Doubt”)

 That’s what I did with “One Boy’s Struggle”, and even though some of my fears came true, my memoir has gone on to help thousands.
 It is a story that needed to be told.

-The story mattered so much that the most well known professional in the field for my memoir said this about it:
+The story mattered so much that the most well known professional in the field said this about it:

 “It’s a real eye—opener!
 Bryan writes of hope and despair, and the all-too-common conflict between desperately wanting to achieve and please, yet suspecting that you’ll fail again… and soon.”